nanosoftonline/clean-flutter/README.md

   <img src="docs/side_effects_no_side_effects.png"  width="600px"/>
 </div>

-This is a Functional Programming (FP) approach or creating pure functions (functions without side effects).
+This is a Functional Programming (FP) approach of creating pure functions (functions without side effects).
 The [**dartz**](https://pub.dev/packages/dartz) package gives us the ability to write Dart in a more FP way.
-It has a type called **Either**  which is used to represent a value that can have two possible types, (Left and Right).
+It has a type called **Either**  which is used to represent a value that can have two possible types.
 We'll use this type as our deterministic return type of the function

 Let's define the Failure type
 ```dart